Solutions for Gaming & Real-Time Applications

 The Multiplayer State Problem

 Game state synchronization forces a choice between bandwidth, determinism, complexity, and latency.
-ATOMiK eliminates the tradeoff.
+ATOMiK is relevant where a delta-state path can be evaluated against that tradeoff with measured artifacts.

 📡